 We see the selective pressure from a combination of environmental and dietary changes that led to genetic shifts like our ability to digest lactose, convert plant-based omega-3’s (ALA) to EPA, convert plant-based beta-carotene to vitamin A, increased fertility in cold climates, and the ability to retain iron found in the hemochromatosis genes.

 Hemochromatosis is a genetic disorder that causes the body to retain too much iron.
 The normal rate of iron absorption is 8-10% from the diet, while those with hemochromatosis absorb up to 4x more iron from the diet.

 The human hemochromatosis protein (HFE, C282Y and H63D) is responsible for down-regulation of iron absorption.
 HFE gene mutations are associated with hemochromatosis and are found in the Digestion section of the Nutrition Genome Report.
 People who are homozygous for the HFE C282Y gene mutation comprise 85 to 90 percent of those with hemochromatosis.
-While compound heterozygotes C282Y/H63D, and single heterozygotes of either mutation carry a very low risk of hemochromatosis, there is evidence for elevated serum ferritin levels in heterozygous C282Y carriers and compound heterozygotes with H63D.
+Compound heterozygotes C282Y/H63D and single heterozygotes of either mutation carry a very low risk of hemochromatosis.

 Excess iron in the body can cause significant damage, and can lead to the following:

 - Neurodegenerative disorders (Multiple Sclerosis, Alzheimer’s disease, Parkinson’s, epilepsy and Huntington’s disease)